jdo555/Clyptic/README.md

 This is a personal project that began many years ago as simple coding practice, before branching out into an exploration of classical cryptography.
 After a certain amount of time pursuing that curiosity, I decided I might as well turn the resulting code into a more formal library, in the hopes that someone might find it useful.

 To be clear, this library deals with *classical* encryption or cryptography, which might otherwise be referred to as enciphering, and which very much predates modern strong cryptography.
-As such, the primary purpose of this software is amusement.
+As such, the primary purpose of this software is to provide amusement.

 ## Included ciphers